-Mammoet provides clients with made-to-measure methods for the relocation and decommissioning of installations, paying specific attention to safety, cost-effectiveness and environmental impact.
+Mammoet offers clients tailor-made methods for the relocation and decommissioning of installations, with a specific focus on safety, cost-effectiveness, schedules and environmental impact.

-Mammoet’s equipment and its long-standing expertise form a unique combination in decommissioning.
-It is this combination that enables Mammoet to devise solutions for any decommissioning situation, and then successfully deliver them – ensuring safety, cost-effectiveness and as little environmental impact as possible.
+Mammoet’s equipment and its long-standing expertise form a unique combination in relocation and decommissioning exercises.
+It is this combination that enables us to devise solutions for any decommissioning or relocation situation, and then successfully deliver them – ensuring safety, cost-effectiveness and as little environmental impact as possible.